This Course is a Portal into The Heart and Soul of Herbal Medicine.

 Three Payments of $550

-In recognition that financial circumstance often correlates to systems of privilege and oppression, there are some scholarship spaces set aside for BIPOC.
+In recognition that financial circumstance often correlates to systems of privilege and oppression, there are some scholarship spaces set aside for Black, Indigenous, Persons of Colour (BIPOC) and also single parents.
 Scholarships are limited and on a first come basis.

 We welcome all genders, all gender histories, all races, all ages and sexual orientations and all those differences of life situation, background, and ability that increase our diversity.
 As we know, nature prefers diversity as it creates strong, healthy ecosystems.